Best practice in business

 What is best practice in business?

 Best practice in business means finding - and using - the best ways of working to achieve your business goals.
-It involves keeping up to date with the ways that successful businesses operate in your sector and others, and includes measuring your ways of working against those used by the market leaders.
+It involves keeping up to date with the ways that successful businesses operate, and measuring your ways of working against those used by the market leaders across your and other sectors.

-Applying best practice means learning from and through the experience of others.
-One way of doing this is through benchmarking, which allows you to compare your business with other successful businesses.
-This lets you highlight areas where your business could improve.
+This measuring is known as 'benchmarking'.
+It allows you to compare your business with other successful businesses and highlight areas where your business could improve.
 See how to benchmark your business performance.

 Benefits of best practice for businesses